usnistgov/fipy/README.txt

 Support
 -------

-You can communicate with the |FiPy| developers and with other users via our `mailing list`_ and we welcome you to use the `tracking system`_ for bugs, support requests, feature requests and patch submissions |citeMailingTracking|.
+You can communicate with the :term:`FiPy` developers and with other users via our `mailing list`_ and we welcome you to use the `tracking system`_ for bugs, support requests, feature requests and patch submissions |citeMailingTracking|.
 We welcome collaborative efforts on this project.

-|FiPy| is a member of MatForge_, a project of the `Materials Digital Library
+:term:`FiPy` is a member of MatForge_, a project of the `Materials Digital Library Pathway`_.
-Pathway`_.
 This National Science Foundation funded service provides management of our public source code repository, our bug tracking system, and a "wiki" space for public contributions of code snippets, discussions, and